Muhtasim-Rasheed/crust-engine/docs/window.md

 - `set_window_x(x)`: Sets the x-coordinate of the window's position on the screen.
 - `set_window_y(y)`: Sets the y-coordinate of the window's position on the screen.
 - `set_window_position(x, y)`: Sets the position of the window on the screen to the specified x and y coordinates.
+- `pointer_grab(bool)`: Sets whether the pointer (mouse cursor) is grabbed by the window.
+If `true`, the pointer is confined to the window; if `false`, it can move freely.
+This also affects the visibility of the pointer.
 - `window_width()`: Returns the current width of the window in pixels.
 - `window_height()`: Returns the current height of the window in pixels.